WizzardMaker/GenMapping/documentation/Tags.md

 # Tags
-AutoMapper can be configured with tags.
+GenMapping can be configured with tags.
 Each tag corresponds to a different operation or configuration

 ## Mapping Method Tags
 > ## Translation (@translate)
 > The translation tag directly maps a given source parameter to the target field
 >
-> _Beware - this operation is not type checked by AutoMapper and could result in incorrect/not compileable output_
+> _Beware - this operation is not type checked by GenMapping and could result in incorrect/not compileable output_
 > ### Syntax
 > ```go
 > //@translate(from="A", to="B")